Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles

-We associate a global section $M_{\gamma}^L$ to each suitable curve $\gamma$ in the surface, called a matching curve, and 'local value' $L$, which in the case $R=k$ corresponds to a module over the polynomial algebra $k[t_{n-2}]$ with generator in degree $|t_{n-2}|=n-2$.
-By choosing different values of $L$, we can realize in the geometric model classes of finite $\mathscr{G}_\mathcal{T}$-modules, such as the simple $n$-spherical modules, as well as non-finite $\mathscr{G}_\mathcal{T}$-modules, such as the perfect modules, associated to the vertices of the underlying quiver of $\mathscr{G}_\mathcal{T}$.
-We further describe the $R$-linear morphism objects between the $M_{\gamma}^L$'s in terms of intersections of the curves, see \Cref{homthm,homthm2}.
-Finally, we also express the derived equivalences associated to the flips of the $n$-angulations in the geometric model via rotations of parts of the surface, see \Cref{mutthm}.\\
+For the geometric model, we consider certain homotopy classes of curves in ${\bf S}$, referred to as matching curves.
+Such matching curves have endpoints on the boundary of ${\bf S}$ or at the vertices of $\mathcal{T}$ and may also be closed.
+We associate a global section $M_{\gamma}^L$ of $\mathcal{F}_{\mathcal{T}}(R)$ to each matching datum $(\gamma,L)$ in the surface, which consists of a matching curve, and a 'local value' $L$, which in the case $R=k$ corresponds to a module over the polynomial algebra $k[t_{n-2}]$ with generator in degree $|t_{n-2}|=n-2$.
+By choosing different values of $L$, we can realize in the geometric model classes of finite, perfect and even non-perfect $\mathscr{G}_\mathcal{T}$-modules.
+For example, we show that the direct summands (i.e.~projective modules associated to vertices of the quiver) of the relative Ginzburg algebra $\mathscr{G}_\mathcal{T}$ are equivalent to modules $M_{\gamma}^{k[t_{n-2}]}$ associated to matching data with local value the polynomial algebra itself.
+Two other distinguished choices of local value $L$ are $L=k$ the trivial module and $L=k[t_{n-2}^\pm]$ the module of Laurent polynomials.